wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 ```
 The numbers listed above would be associated with the zeroBasedNodeIndex parameter.
 By default, Wavefront identifies each node separated by a dot delimiter.
 This is why `customerA_latency` is considered a single node.

-If the data you'd like to extract a node from includes delimiters such as a hyphen ("-") or underscore ("_"), then you can use the `[,"delimiterDefinition"]` parameter for `taggify()` in order to identify those as delimiters as well.
+If the data you want to extract a node from includes delimiters such as a hyphen ("-") or underscore ("_"), then you can use the `[,"delimiterDefinition"]` parameter for `taggify()` in order to identify those as delimiters as well.
 The proper syntax for `taggify()` using the zeroBasedNodeIndex approach is as follows (parameters in brackets and not italicized require at least one of the listed options to be selected):

 ```
 taggify(expression, [metric|source|{tagk, <pointTagKey>},], newPointTagKey, zeroBasedNodeIndex [,"delimiterDefinition"])
 ```

-- `expression` - This parameter represents the underlying ts() expression that you'd like to extract a piece of information from.
+- `expression` - The ts() expression to extract a piece of information from.
-- `[metric|source|{tagk, <pointTagKey>},]` - This parameter enables the user to specify which set of data to extract a node from for the purpose of creating a synthetic point tag. {tagk, pointTagKey} is used if you'd like to extract a node from an existing point tag value.
+- `[metric|source|{tagk, <pointTagKey>},]` - Which set of data to extract a node from for the purpose of creating a synthetic point tag. {tagk, pointTagKey} is used if you want to extract a node from an existing point tag value.
 To use this approach, enter tagk followed by the particular `<pointTagKey>` associated with the point tag value.
-For example, if you have point tag Region=us-west-2b, and you'd like to create a synthetic point tag based on the 1st zeroBasedNodeIndex (e.g. west), then you would enter tagk, Region and set the zeroBasedNodeIndex to 1.
+For example, if you have point tag `Region=us-west-2b`, and you want to create a synthetic point tag based on the 1st zeroBasedNodeIndex (e.g. west), then you would enter `tagk, Region` and set the zeroBasedNodeIndex to 1.
 This would also require that you use  `[,"delimiterDefinition"]` to specify a hyphen ("-") as a delimiter.
 Unlike `aliasSource()` and `aliasMetric()`, one of these options must be selected in order for the query to execute properly.
-- `newPointTagKey` - Point tags in Wavefront require both a point tag key and point tag value.
-This parameter allows you to specify what the new point tag key should be.
+- `newPointTagKey` - The new point tag key.
-- `zeroBasedNodeIndex` - This parameter refers to which particular node you'd like to extract from the selected source name(s), metric name(s), or point tag value(s), and use to create a new synthetic point tag key/value.
+- `zeroBasedNodeIndex` - Which node to extract from the selected source name(s), metric name(s), or point tag value(s), and use to create a new synthetic point tag key/value.
 Regardless of whether metric, source, or tagk, `<pointTagKey>` is selected, this option must be included.
-- `[,"delimiterDefinition"]` - This parameter should be used if the node you'd like to extract is separated by a delimiter other than period (".").
+- `[,"delimiterDefinition"]` - Use if the node you want to extract is separated by a delimiter other than period (".").
 For example, if I wanted to extract 'total_environment' from 'disk.space-total_environment', then I would set my zeroBasedNodeIndex to 2 and my `[,"delimiterDefinition"]` to ".-".
 If no `[,"delimiterDefinition"]` is specified, then only periods (".") are considered delimiters.

 ### ZeroBasedNodeIndex Example